 Carrying a balance, having a credit limit and paying interest charges sounds a whole bunch like having a credit card but AMEX still considers these to be charge cards, so I will as well.

+AMEX has refreshed the benefits of all of these cards over the last few years.
 Here’s a breakdown of the three American Express Charge Cards:

 American Express Gold Card